-Year Ended December 31
+Yea Year Ended December 31

 2003 2004 2005

-The Nasdaq Stock Market 54 148 126
+The Nasdaq Stock Exchange 54 148 126

 NYSE 27 83 71

 Amex 3 10 16

 There is also substantial competition among the markets to encourage companies to switch listing venues or to list on more than one venue.
 In 2004, Nasdaq implemented an initiative to allow NYSE-listed companies to list their stock both on The Nasdaq Stock Market and the NYSE.
 Since announcing this "dual-listing" service, several high profile companies have dual-listings on The Nasdaq Stock Market, including American Financial Group, Chicago Mercantile Exchange, Harmony Gold, Hewlett-Packard and Walgreens.
 Additionally, during 2005, Cadence Design Systems and Charles Schwab switched their listings to Nasdaq exclusively, after previously maintaining a dual listing on Nasdaq and the NYSE.
 In 2005, Sears switched its listing to Nasdaq from the NYSE as a result of its merger with Kmart.
+In 2006, UAL Corp., the parent company of United Airlines, listed with Nasdaq.
 International exchanges, such as the LSE, are and are becoming more significant competitors for international listings.